fbpx

 Air Force Veterans

-Air Force veterans were exposed to asbestos in aircrafts, vehicles, barracks and more.
-Aircraft were fireproofed with asbestos and contained many other insulation parts that were also fabricated from asbestos.
-Air Force mechanics were exposed when performing maintenance on aircraft engines, brakes, fuselage insulation and even electronic systems.
+U.S. Air Force veterans were exposed to asbestos in aircraft, vehicles, barracks and more.
+Aircraft were fireproofed with asbestos and contained many other insulation parts that were also manufactured with asbestos.
+Air Force mechanics were exposed when performing maintenance on aircraft engines, brakes, fuselage insulation, electronic systems and other components.

-Asbestos was used in military vehicles to protect brakes, clutches and gaskets from the high heat produced in braking and in the vehicle’s engine.
-The Air Force even used asbestos in heating systems.
+The Air Force used asbestos in military vehicles to protect brakes, clutches and gaskets from the high heat produced in the vehicle’s engine and when applying the brakes.
+The Air Force also used asbestos in heating systems.

 Marine Corps Veterans

-Marine Corps veterans had the combined risk of being exposed on naval vessels as well as on land.
-Exposure could occur occupationally, during transport (ships, aircraft and other vehicles), and also in their barracks and when performing maintenance on Marine Corps vehicles.
+U.S. Marine Corps veterans had the combined risk of being exposed on naval vessels as well as on land.
+Asbestos exposure could occur during transport while on ships, aircraft, other vehicles and in barracks.
+There was also a risk of exposure when performing maintenance on Marine Corps vehicles.

-Marines are susceptible to exposure due to being the first deployed to a war zone following bombing raids, which disturbs legacy asbestos in old buildings causing airborne asbestos fibers.
+Marines are susceptible to asbestos exposure as they are the first to be deployed to a war zone following bombing raids, which disturbs legacy asbestos in old buildings and causes asbestos fibers to become airborne.

 Coast Guard

-Coast Guard is small, but asbestos was used for the same reasons as the Navy.
-The risk of fire on Coast Guard cutters made asbestos an attractive option.
+U.S. Coast Guard is the smallest of the five military branches, but asbestos was used in the same applications as the Navy.
+Asbestos was an appealing solution for insulation requirements and to decrease the high risk of fire on Coast Guard cutters.

 At-Risk Jobs for Military Asbestos Exposure

-Although secondary exposure to asbestos is common, many veterans were exposed through direct contact.
-Navy, Army, Air Force, Marines and Coast Guard veterans who repaired or built ships or motor vehicles were in the highest-risk jobs.
+Many veterans were exposed through direct contact with asbestos products and materials while on active duty.
+Navy, Army, Air Force, Marines and Coast Guard veterans who repaired or built ships or motor vehicles worked the highest-risk jobs for asbestos exposure and asbestos-related diseases, such as mesothelioma.

-Other work at a heightened risk of exposure were:
+Other jobs at a high risk of asbestos exposure were:

 • Pipefitting